Connecting travel trailer batteries – there’s no magic way of doing it!

 by Collyn Rivers

-Connecting caravan batteries is often misunderstood.
+Connecting travel trailer batteries is often misunderstood.
 This article explains what’s possible, and why and how to do it successfully.

-A typical caravan has an ongoing need for energy.
+A typical travel trailer has an ongoing need for energy.
 And an occasional need for (high) power.
 Knowing the difference between energy and power truly assists.

 Energy is the ability to perform work.
 It was originally estimated that a brewery horse could typically lift 33,000 pounds one foot in one minute.
 That amount of energy was thus called one horsepower.
 This now mostly expressed in watts.
 (About 750 watts is one horsepower).